CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03f.md

 Guest Shell is a virtualized Linux-based environment running on the network device, designed to run standard and custom Linux applications, including Python, for automated management of Cisco devices.
 Guest Shell provides a secure environment, decoupled from the host network device, in which you can install and run scripts or software packages.

+* Maintain IOS-XE system integrity
+    * Isolated User Space
+    * Fault Isolation
+    * Resource Isolation
+* On-box rapid prototyping
+    * Device-level API Integration
+    * Scripting (Python)
+    * Linux Commands
+* Application Hosting
+* Integrate into your Linux workflow
+* Integrated with IOS XE

+Guest Shell is a decoupled execution space running within a Linux Container (LXC)

+* From within the Guest Shell the network-admin has the following capabilities:
+    * Access to the network over Linux network interfaces
+    * Access to bootflash
+    * AccesstoIOSCLI
+    * The ability to install and run python scripts.
+    * The ability to install and run 32-bit and 64-bit Linux applications.

 ### On-box vs. Off-box Network Programmability